 In reality, humans can’t truly do multiple things at once.
 What we’re actually doing is rapid task-switching, and every switch comes with a cost: slower reaction time, more mistakes, and extra mental effort.
 This constant switching overloads the brain and leads to mental fatigue and cognitive clutter.

-Some people are more prone to multitasking.
-They have difficulty controlling impulsive behavior and focusing attention, are prone to sensation seeking, and have trouble filtering distractions
+Some people are more inclined to multitask.
+They have difficulty controlling impulsive behavior and focusing attention, are prone to sensation seeking, and have trouble filtering distractions.

 Whether you are prone to multitasking or not, here are a few tips on how to reduce multitasking: